 5. Dark Grout

-Dark grout might be one of the most common bathroom and kitchen cleaning problems out there.
-But, unfortunately, it’s also a sign of mold.
+Another sign of mold in your house is dark grout.
+Although dark grout is one of the most common bathroom and kitchen cleaning problems out there, it’s also a sign of mold.
 In fact, the dark color in your grout is almost certainly mold growing there.

 Don’t worry too much.
 Most of the time, mold in grout is harmless and not a sign that you have more dangerous black mold in your house.
 But, it is a warning sign that your home is a good habitat for molds, so you should try to find the cause.